How Long Does It Take To Learn A New Job?

 6. Make A List Of Resources:

-What resources do you need to learn the new job?
+What resources do you need to learn the new job? and how long does it take to learn a job?

 This might include:

-– Willing to answer your questions
+– Answers your questions

-– Experienced in the field
+– Has experience in the field

-– Patient and supportive
+– Is patient and supportive

-7. Set Milestones:
+7. Set Checkpoints:

 8. Get Feedback And Adjust: